 The Park Court

 Anchors like Lord & Taylor and Saks Fifth Avenue were replaced with Sears and JCPenney.
 The interior shops were also continually updated, with national chains taking the majority, but a few local shops always seemed to be in the mix.
 From the 1980s to the mid-90s, the mall was essentially the only option for those on the West Side.
 If you didn’t want to shop at West Oaks, your options were somewhat limited.
-Close by, you had Westwood or Sharpstown, but those malls both had less than stellar reputations, as being somewhat rundown and out of touch.
+Close by, you had Westwood or Sharpstown, but those malls both had less than stellar reputations as being somewhat rundown and out of touch.
 You could make the drive up to Willowbrook for a nice mall experience, but if you were planning on spending that much time on the road, it was probably easier to just drive straight in for the Galleria.
 West Oaks was the primary shopping destination for almost anyone who wanted to visit a mall in Fort Bend County, and it was apparent.
 While a hypothetical “Sugar Land Mall” had been pitched since the 70s, no genuine interest in the project had grown until the early 90s.
 At this point, First Colony began to court developers to finish out a large tract left between the neighborhood and Highway 59.
-(Also, why it’s called First Colony Mall, and not Sugar Land Mall).
+(Also worth noting that the developer’s involvement is why it’s called First Colony Mall and not the proposed Sugar Land Mall name).

 The way to Sears